A-Breeze/deploying-machine-learning-models/README.md

 - Add Swagger UI view for the `ml_api` using flasgger: <https://github.com/flasgger/flasgger>
 - Convert `ml_api` from a Flask API to using [Flask-RESTX](https://github.com/python-restx/flask-restx) or Flask-RESTful.
 Not much difference, as per <https://stackoverflow.com/a/41783739>.
 - Remove comments from the PyCharm lint tests (e.g. `# noinspection PyShadowingBuiltins`) and run `pylint` tests instead.
+- Ensure the `jupyter_notebooks` can be run.
+    - Incorporate other research code that is currently sitting in a previous repo, not in this monorepo.
+- Make this an independent repo, not a fork of the train repo.